 One of the most dramatic examples of the power of individuals coming together is crowdfunding.
 It starts with just a couple of people who have an idea, but no way to financially support its production.
 From there tens, hundreds, or even thousands of people give just a little, and something amazing comes from the small contributions of those individuals.
 It’s all rather poetic.

 But what about when it’s finished?
-Suddenly there is this huge group of people who supported you, helped you bring your idea to life, and it’s just over?
+Suddenly there is this huge group of people who supported you and helped you bring your idea to life, and it’s just over?
 It doesn’t have to be.
-Ina recent article in Forbes magazine, Jules Schroeder, a Forbes Contributor who writes primarily about millennials, says that one of the best ways to get a start-up (or really anything else) fully funded with crowdfunding is to “create a ‘lifetime’ perk”.
-One of the best “lifetime perks” you can create (for you and for them) is a thriving post crowdfunding community.
+In a recent article in Forbes magazine, Jules Schroeder, a Forbes Contributor who writes primarily about millennials, says that one of the best ways to get a start-up (or really anything else) fully funded with crowdfunding is to “create a ‘lifetime’ perk”.
+One of the best “lifetime perks” you can create (for you and them) is a thriving post-crowdfunding community.

 The community isn’t the only one who benefits.
 A thriving community gives you: